Joffre Lakes Hike Guide: Summer & Winter Trail Tips

 Save your day-pass as a screenshot on your phone, as the cell service is limited at the trailhead.
 Remember that parks staff will check for passes at the trailhead.
 So don’t drive to Joffre Lakes if you didn’t manage to get a pass.
 They won’t allow you to go ahead on your Joffre Lakes hike.

-Backcountry Camping at Upper Joffre Lake
+Upper Joffre Lake Campsite (Backcountry Camping)

 Checklist of Things to Do Before a Joffre Lakes Hike